JYU-IBA/potku/README.md

 in the `potku/` root directory

-(In case of errors in the build, try different command prompt ie. x64 Native Tools Command Prompt as an administrator)
+If you get errors in the build, try different command prompt ie. x64 Native Tools Command Prompt as an administrator.

+Also be sure that make, gcc, cmake and vcpkg are installed and in the PATH

-(In case of warnings, run build again)
+In case of warnings but no errors, try running the build again.

 ## Data files